PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Setup
-After installing the required dependencies _react, react-dom_ and _leaflet_, a simple map can be added to a React application by adding the following code:
+After installing the required dependencies _react, react-dom_ and _leaflet_, a simple map can be added to a React application by adding the code shown in listing 2.21.

 \begin{lstlisting}[caption=Simple React Leaflet map, label=lst:leafletSetup, language={JavaScript}]
     <MapContainer center={[0, 0] /* initial coordinates of map bounds */} zoom={13}>